By Faye M Smith

 “Lots of couples find role play an easy way to switch up their sexual routine.
 It helps you to see each other in different ways and free your inhibitions,” says Sammi.
 “The great thing about the ‘strangers meeting in a bar’ role-play situation is that it can help to recreate that fizz of excitement from when you first met.”

 If you’re keen to give it a try, then do a little homework first before you suggest it.
 “Determine the story ahead of time and decide how the story will end,” recommends Megwyn.
-It could also be a great time to add some beginner’s bondage into the mix, so maybe stock up on wrist cuffs, a blindfold and paddle before you go.
+It could also be a great time to add bondage for beginners into the mix, so maybe stock up on wrist cuffs, a blindfold and paddle before you go.

 6. Learn how to talk dirty